About the Municipality

-- Ensure municipal compliance with legislation as set out in the Statutes of Alberta.
+- Ensure municipal compliance to legislation as set out in the Statutes of Alberta.

-- Develop productive and collaborative working relationships with community partners of the County.
+- Develop productive and collaborative working relationships with community partners and stakeholders.

-- Solicit input from County residents on development of policy, initiatives, programs, or investments.
+- Solicit input from residents on development of policy, initiatives, programs or investments.

-- Explore and encourage community organizations to provide different services throughout the County.
+- Explore and encourage community organizations to provide different services throughout the town.

 - Establish positive working relationships with officials with neighboring municipalities, industry, surrounding First Nations, and provincial and federal levels of government.